 - persuade, or

-a minor to participate in the production of child porn.3
+a minor to participate in the production of child pornography.3

-Penal Code 311.10 PC makes it a crime knowingly to advertise obscene child porn for sale or distribution.4
+Penal Code 311.10 PC makes it a crime knowingly to advertise obscene child porn for sale or distribution of child pornography.4

 Penal Code 311.11 PC makes it a crime knowingly to possess or control any child pornography that was produced using a person under 18.5